Aspergillus glaucus

-Aspergillus glaucus is a filamentous fungus which is known to have a wide environmental distribution due to its physiological hardiness under more extreme conditions.
+Aspergillus glaucus is a filamentous fungus which is known to have a wide environmental distribution due to its physiological hardiness under extreme conditions.
 Like many other fungi belonging to the genus Aspergillus, it can be mildly pathogenic but has a number of useful potential applications in medicine and the production of foodstuffs.

 History and taxonomy

 Botanical reference to this fungus seems to begin with Micheli, who in 1729 used the generic name Aspergillus, derived from aspergillum (holy water sprinkler) to describe the filamentous nature of this group of fungi.

-The fungus was later described as Mucor glaucus in 1753 before being moved to the genus Aspergillus in 1809, where it took on its current name of Aspergillus glaucus.
+The fungus was later described as Mucor glaucus in 1753 by Carl Linnaeus before being moved to the genus Aspergillus in 1809.
 Other names are also quite common, namely Aspergillus herbariorium and its teleomorph synonym, Eurotium herbariorium.

 Physiology and morphology

-Aspergillus glaucus is a very robust xerophilic fungus capable of surviving in a wide variety of different environments due to features of its physiology.
+Aspergillus glaucus is a robust xerophilic fungus capable of surviving in a wide variety of different environments due to features of its physiology.
 Firstly, the fungus has a cardinal temperature range between 4 °C and 37 °C, allowing it to grow well during winter.
 The optimal temperature range for growth, however, is between 24 °C and 25 °C. With these temperatures, growth is considered moderate, reaching maturity in about one to three weeks.
 It is also one of the most osmotolerant fungi in its genus, being capable of developing at a sucrose concentration of 60%, allowing it to grow in very sweet syrups and foodstuffs.

 The fungus itself is filamentous and thin-walled. and has many features in common with other species in its genus, namely its conidial heads, which radiate to somewhat columnar and are round or elliptical.
 These conidial heads are typically sized between 5 and 6.5 μm.
 The conidiophores containing them, typically 200 to 350 μm long, are smooth-walled and somewhere between uncolored to pale brown.
 In addition, the hyphae of the mycelium are septate and hyaline.

-Phialides cover the upper portion of the vesicles. which are globose to sub-globose, and uniseriate, with a diameter between 15 and 30 μm.
+Phialides cover the upper portion of the vesicles, which are globose to sub-globose, and uniseriate, with a diameter between 15 and 30 μm.
 The asci contains eight spores that are typically unarranged while the perithecia are typically yellow.
 The mould can appear as either yellow or in patches of green.